 Badger State Trail

 Sections of loose and falling rocks from the ceiling and side walls inside the Stewart Tunnel on the Badger State Trail caused the DNR to close the tunnel in 2019 for safety concerns.
 The tunnel remains closed today.
-Tunnel Road provides a temporary detour for users to go around the tunnel.
-The safety and well-being of trail users are of the utmost importance to the DNR.
-The DNR is committed to finding a path forward and has developed a Draft Stewart Tunnel Alternatives Analysis.
+Tunnel Road provides a temporary detour for users to go around the tunnel. $6.6 million is included in the Governor’s 2023-25 Biennial Budget for repairing and re-opening the Stewart Tunnel.
+The DNR will initiate the project in fall 2023 for Department of Administration (DOA) approval and management (all capital development projects over $50,000 are managed by DOA).
+The tunnel project will proceed with repairs consistent with the scope of work described as Alternative 4 – Corrugated Metal Pipe Lining in the Stewart Tunnel Alternatives Analysis Report.

 The trail may bring a number of different users to the trail at the same time.
 It is important to use good trail etiquette to ensure the enjoyment and safety of all trail users.